Hiten1007/hinglish-llm-arena/assignment/final_report.md

 | **Llama 3 (Local)** | 19.97 s | 80.83 s |

 ### 2. TTFB Analysis
-* **Cohere Command A (0.60s):** Had the fastest "perceived latency."
-The connection opens almost instantly, making the chat feel very responsive.
-* **Gemini 2.0 Flash (0.98s):** Extremely competitive.
-Google's infrastructure consistently delivers sub-1-second starts.
-* **Llama 3 (19.97s):** The local model performance suggests it was running on CPU or a bandwidth-constrained GPU.
-A 20-second delay before the first word appears makes this specific local setup unusable for real-time chat.
+* **Cohere Command A (0.60s):** Cohere's infrastructure is heavily optimized for enterprise RAG and chat workloads where initial responsiveness is critical.
+The low TTFB suggests highly efficient "pre-fill" processing (ingesting the prompt) and a lack of heavy safety-filter overhead compared to broader consumer models.
+* **Gemini 2.0 Flash (0.98s):** Google's use of TPU (Tensor Processing Unit) infrastructure provides massive throughput.
+"Flash" models are specifically distilled or architected (likely Mixture-of-Experts) to reduce the computational path for the first token, consistently keeping start times under 1 second.
+* **OpenAI GPT-4o (1.69s - Moderate):** While highly intelligent, GPT-4o exhibits a higher TTFB.
+This is likely due to:

+System Load: As the most popular model globally, requests often sit in a routing queue before hitting a GPU.

+Safety Guardrails: OpenAI applies rigorous content filtering before generation begins, adding millisecond overhead.

+MoE Routing: Routing the prompt to the correct expert parameters in a massive Mixture-of-Experts architecture takes non-trivial compute time.
+* **Llama 3 (19.97s):** The local model's performance indicates a hardware bottleneck.
+The 20-second delay is the system struggling with Memory Bandwidth.
+Moving model weights from RAM to the compute unit (CPU/GPU) took significantly longer than the actual generation, proving that consumer hardware without quantization is the primary limiting factor for local LLMs.

 ---